TheRealFalseReality/Aquarium-AI/README.md

 ### 📐 Aquarium Calculators
 Access essential tools for managing your aquarium's technical details.
 The app includes a handy **Tank Volume Calculator** to help you accurately determine the water capacity of your aquarium, with more tools on the way.

-## 🌟 Why Fish.AI?
+## 🌟 Why Aquarium AI?

 * **Data-Driven Decisions:** Make informed decisions based on a vast database of aquatic knowledge and AI-powered insights.
 * **Easy to Use:** Our intuitive interface makes it simple to get the information you need, when you need it.
-* **Comprehensive Solution:** From compatibility checks to personalized advice, Fish.AI is your all-in-one solution for a healthier aquarium.
+* **Comprehensive Solution:** From compatibility checks to personalized advice, Aquarium AI is your all-in-one solution for a healthier aquarium.

 ## 🌊 Dive In!

 Stop guessing and start thriving!
-Try **Fish.AI** now and let it be your guide to a healthier, more beautiful aquarium.
+Try **Aquarium AI** now and let it be your guide to a healthier, more beautiful aquarium.